 This recipe is easy in many ways.
 There are 5 affordable, seasonal and accessible main ingredients.
 It’s just a roast + blend kind of affair, so there’s minimal hands-on time.
 A bowl is so warm and filling on its own, while the flavour and heft is kind of easy to appreciate as well.
 There are obvious creamy and nutty qualities, but just the right high note of acidity from a squeeze of lemon waves hello when needed.
 The rosemary is strong (she does love to be a star), but contends aptly with the musky cauliflower and sweet onions.
 Potatoes combine with the high water content of the crucifer to make a sincerely creamy purée.
 This is a recipe I count on in the closing phase of Winter, the most trying phase I feel.
 There is much to anticipate; the seedlings and building projects of warmer days, but for now there are cellar vegetables and hot ovens to stay loyal to.

 In the past couple weeks I’ve made not one, but two things that were complete and utter failures.
 I am certainly capable of making a lot of delicious things, but I won’t have you believing that everything my hand touches turns to gold on the first try.
 I have a lot of working experience and knowledge when approaching food, but a little exercise in humility never hurt anyone.
 The first error was a batch of gluten free and vegan cinnamon buns that was so improbably vile.
-My expectation was high (as it often is with cinnamon swirly things), so the sting was bitter sharp on that one.
+My expectation was high (as it often is with cinnamon swirly things).
 The second mishap was a flax granola that was, as I suspected it would be, much too flax-y for my liking.
-One taste of each elicited a highly dramatic and exasperated “I CAN’T EVEN” kind of dismissive hand wave and head shake to any inquirers.
+One taste of each elicited a highly dramatic and exasperated “I CAN’T EVEN.”
 Those things simply weren’t meant to be in my world right now.
-Some day they will come (but not actually on that flax granola tip).
-Tenured Chefs get it wrong sometimes and the thought of this provides comfort, a laugh and the motivation to move on.
+Some day they will come (but not actually on that flax granola).
+Tenured chefs get it wrong sometimes and the thought of this provides comfort, a laugh and the motivation to move on.

 Hope you’re all having some cozy and easy days by the oven or wherever you like to be.
 I had a brief glimpse of sunbeams and chirping birds on an outing today, so I know that the world is at work on something wonderful for us all over again in the coming months.
 Be warm in the meantime :)